awslabs/duvet/design/witness/decisions.md

 witnesses to the quantifier question, still open at this point.

-Producer attribution rule (Verus, generalizable): this rule governs **ties** — N distinct obligations rooted at the position at the same specificity level.
-When units of different fineness nest around a position, rooting first resolves to the finest containing unit; the tie rule then applies among the obligations rooted at that level: all of them are the discharge units, one witness each;
+Producer attribution rule (Verus, generalizable): when N distinct obligations are rooted at the position, all of them are the discharge units, one witness each;
 producers MUST NOT select arbitrarily among owners.
 Zero rooted obligations means no proof witness.